wmde/wikibase-docker/wikibase/README.md

 Wikibase extension running on Mediawiki.

 If no `LocalSettings.php` file is mounted then an installation & update will automatically happen.
-If `LocalSettings.php` is mounted then the image assumes you will do this yoruself.
+If `LocalSettings.php` is mounted then the image assumes you will do this yourself.

 Automated build.